supersimplesuper/docs/website/docs/software_partners/tutorials/integrate_super_api/index.md

 ## Payloads

-For detailed information on the data that is sent to and from the API, please view our [live swagger spec](https://api.superapi.com.au/swaggerui),
+For detailed information on the data that is sent to and from the API, please view our [live Swagger spec](https://api.superapi.com.au/swaggerui).